 The prize is announced by Wöhler Association for Inorganic Chemistry, a division of the GDCh, and the European Journal of Inorganic Chemistry (EurJIC).
 The prize is highly paid with EUR 1500,-.

-The Wöhler Association for Inorganic Chemistry of the GDCh and the European Journal of Inorganic Chemistry (EurJIC) are awarding the EurJIC-Wöhler Young Investigator Award for the year 2023.
+The Wöhler Association for Inorganic Chemistry of the GDCh and the European Journal of Inorganic Chemistry (EurJIC) are announcing the EurJIC-Wöhler Young Investigator Award for the year 2026.

-University lecturers or industry representatives with a related area of responsibility are entitled to nominate candidates.
+University lecturers or industry representatives with a related area of responsibility are entitled to make nominations.
 Self-applications will only be considered in exceptional cases.
-A jury made up of representatives from universities and industry and appointed by the Board of the Wöhler Association and the EurJIC Board decides on the selection.
-The legal process is excluded.
+The selection is made by a jury made up of representatives from universities and industry and appointed by the Board of the Wöhler Association and the EurJIC Board.
+Legal recourse is excluded.

-The prize, which will be awarded as part of the symposium "Highlights from Inorganic Chemistry" at the GDCh Science Forum Chemistry, which will take place from September 4th to 6th, 2023 in Leipzig, includes an award certificate and prize money of €1,500.
-The awards are financially supported by Chemistry Europe, an association of 16 chemical societies from 15 European countries representing over 75,000 chemists.
+The prize, which will be awarded during the GDCh Conference on Inorganic Chemistry, which will take place in Jena from September 7th to 9th, includes an award certificate and prize money of €1,500.
+The award is financially supported by Chemistry Europe, an association of 16 chemical societies from 15 European countries, representing over 75,000 chemists.

-The nomination must be in English.
-The informal application must be accompanied by a copy of the nominated person's original scientific work, a detailed justification of the eligibility for the award, a detailed curriculum vitae, a summary of the candidate's scientific publications of the last three years and an expert opinion from at least one other university lecturer.
-In the case of self-applications, the opinions of two university teachers are required.
+The nomination must be made in English.
+The informal application must include a copy of the nominated person's original scientific work, a detailed justification of the award's eligibility, a detailed CV, a summary of the candidate's scientific publications from the last three years and an expert opinion from at least one other university professor.
+If the candidate applies independently, the opinions of two university professors are required.

 2021